Habitat management, Habitat restoration, Invasive species management

 Water Level Manipulation

 Turnbull has over 130 wetlands.
-22 of these have water control structures, which allows staff to manipulate water levels.
+Twenty two of these have water control structures, which allows staff to manipulate water levels.
 Continued monitoring of water levels on the refuge allows managers to optimize habitat use for a variety of wildlife, including waterfowl, amphibians, reptiles, moose, and a variety of aquatic and semi-aquatic plants.

 These flora and fauna and their habitat are at risk due to several factors, including altered hydrology from historical diversions, climate change climate change